Services and Administration

-The Office of Sponsored Programs provides support and assistance to Principal Investigators (PIs) throughout the lifecycle of a grant.
-Once a grant has been awarded, the PI acting as an agent for the College is responsible for managing the grant, and ensuring that award requirements are fulfilled in a timely manner.
+Our office provides support and assistance to principal investigators throughout the lifecycle of a grant.
+Once a grant is awarded, the PI acting as an agent for Morehouse is responsible for managing the grant, and ensuring that award requirements are fulfilled in a timely manner.
 Following is a brief summary of the three key components of post-award administration.

 PIs are required to submit performance reports to federal, state and local agencies on the fiscal and performance status of a grant.
 Like financial reports, performance reports provide an indication of how the PI is accomplishing the goals of the award.
 PIs are expected to monitor the performance of all activities to ensure that time schedules are met, proposed work is completed and other performance goals are achieved.
 Performance reports should describe the following: